mordachai/tactical-map/README.md

 # Tactical Map Switcher

 **Tactical Map** is a Foundry VTT module that allows GMs to toggle between a normal scene and a tactical map.
-It provides a seamless transition between the two, including storing and restoring the scene's position and zoom levels.
+It provides a seamless transition between the two.

+It's a quality of life module, especially if you are running a Theather of the Mind game, but want to solve combats more tactically.

 ## Features